nevinjojo/avenir_analysis-framework/README.md

 ## Tasks
-- [x] Learn basic and Perl and SQL
+- [x] Learn basic and Perl and SQL :+1:
-- [x] Set up VM
+- [x] Set up VM :ok_hand:
 - [ ] Develop a Perl framework that runs SQL on Avenir database
-- [ ] Add Graph plotting features to the framework
+- [ ] Add Graph plotting features to the framework :bar_chart:
-- [ ] Find trends within the products by checking the data returned by the SQL queries
+- [ ] Find trends within the products by checking the data returned by the SQL queries :chart_with_upwards_trend:
-- [ ] More to come...
+- [ ] More to come :soon:

+:end: